hiteshsapkota/OSS-Trust/README.md

    Computes trust value for the pull requests that are in a test set

 RESULT REPLICATION DESCRIPTION:
 1. To generate table 4, use train.py with different regression techniques.
-For this use preprocomm.json data which can be downloaded from the link https://figshare.com/s/954f57da35d62f870ad8.
+For this use preprocomm.json located in Dataset/Generated directory.
 2. To generate table 5, use the network constructed using construct_graph.py and use trustpropagation.py.
-3. To generate Figure 4, 5, and 6 , download result_trust_values.txt dataset.
+3. To generate Figure 4, 5, and 6 , use result_trust_values.txt located in Dataset directory.
-4. To generate generate the data for table 6, download Pull Requests.zip and result_trust_values.txt  data from the link https://figshare.com/s/954f57da35d62f870ad8 and run the required classifiers from the scikit-learn package.
+4. To generate generate the data for table 6, use Pull-Requests.zip (divided into Pull-Requests-part1.zip, Pull-requests-part2.zip, and Pull-Requests-part3.zip)  and result_trust_values.txt.